quaderno/quaderno-api/source/includes/_setup.md

 TODO!
 ```

-As mentioned, we use standard HTTP verbs for the API requests: `GET`,`POST` and `PUT`.
+As mentioned, we use standard HTTP verbs for the API requests: `GET`,`POST`, `PUT` and `DELETE`.

-Every request involves JSON (even in error cases), and we only support JSON for serialisation of data.
+Every request involves JSON (even in error cases), and we only support JSON for serialization of data.

 Our format is to have: